 Peers Understanding Listening Supporting Educating (PULSE) is a nationally awarded Peer Health Education program that supports the health and wellbeing of all Cal Poly students.
-PULSE is composed of four teams, each dedicated to a specific area of education: Sexual Wellbeing (EROS), Mental Wellbeing (REAL), Nutrition (HEAT), and Alcohol & Drug Education (TLC).
-Every Peer Health Educator is professionally trained, BACCHUS Certified, and majoring in a related area of study.
-Our Peer Health Educators disseminate evidence-based information through private one-on-one consultations and informative group presentations to the Cal Poly community.
+PULSE is comprised of four teams, each dedicated to a specific area of education: Sexual Wellbeing (EROS), Mental Wellbeing (REAL), Nutrition and Physical Activity (HEAT), and Alcohol & Drug Education (TLC).
+Every Peer Health Educator is professionally trained and BACCHUS Certified.
+Our Peer Health Educators disseminate evidence-based information through private one-on-one consultations, tabling events and educational presentations to the Cal Poly community.

 To find our more about our teams, click one of the four team pages found under "Peer Health Education Teams" tab.
-Health Education also provides links to discover additional resources we offer for students as well as parents.
-These include free use of a state-of-the-art massage chair and body composition analyzer, so it's worth taking a look!
+Our website offers links to additional resources for students and parents/supporters.
+In addition, Health Education provides students, staff and faculty access to a state-of-the-art massage chair and body composition analyzer (Tanita Scale).

-Faculty, staff, resident advisors, Greek life coordinators, community groups, and campus club representatives are welcome to request an educational presentation by one of our four teams on any related topic during the academic school year.
-Submit a Presentation Request by filling out the Presentation Request Form.
-Your completed form will be sent to the PULSE email at firstname.lastname@example.org.
+Faculty, staff, and the campus community can request an educational presentation by one of our four teams during the academic school year.
+Submit a presentation request by filling out the Presentation Request Form.
+Your completed form will be sent to the PULSE email at email@example.com.
 You are also welcome to call, email, or stop by our office within the lower level of the Health Center (27-10) with any questions.

-Interested in joining becoming a Peer Health Educator?
-Or gaining a true Learn By Doing experience?
-Find all relevant information at the Learn By Doing page.
+Interested in becoming a Peer Health Educator?
+Or want to a gain a true Learn By Doing experience?
+Find all relevant information on the Learn By Doing page.